https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 The 2026 World Cup has been expanded to 48 teams, allowing nations that previously could not have dreamed of qualifying to have their moment on the biggest stage in sport.

-The likes of Cape Verde, Curacao, Jordan, and Uzbekistan will make their debuts at the tournament following successful qualifying campaigns.
+The likes of Cape Verde, Curacao, Jordan, and Uzbekistan have made their debuts at the tournament following successful qualifying campaigns.

-Thanks to the expanded format, we also have a number of nations making their returns to the World Cup, including Sweden, who are preparing to compete in Group F alongside the Netherlands, Japan and Tunisia.
+Thanks to the expanded format, we also have a number of nations who made their returns to the World Cup, including Sweden, who are in Group F alongside the Netherlands, Japan and Tunisia.

 Find out what MrFixitsTips has to say about Group F ahead of the 2026 World Cup, including predictions, tactics, and odds.